tia-portal-applications/tia-addin-opc-ua-modelled-interface/README.md

 ### Extend create
 The "Extend create" option allows users to customize the interface according to their specific requirements.
 Some of the options offered by this action include:
 - Setting filters to define the access levels of nodes within the server's AddressSpace.
-- Optimizing the server interface: Exclude children nodes from UDTs, structs, arrays, etc. In large projects, the number of nodes  can be significantly reduced to fit the server's maximum node limit.
+- Optimizing the server interface: Exclude children nodes from UDTs, structs, arrays, etc. In large projects, the number of nodes  can be significantly reduced to fit the server's maximum node limit. - There are currently some [limitations](#limitations) regarding this feature.
-- Choosing between strings or numeric identifiers for node identification: While the default SIMATIC server interface uses strings, numeric identifiers offer improved performance in terms of server storage and communication.
+- Choosing between strings or numeric identifiers for node identification: While the default SIMATIC server interface uses strings, numeric identifiers offer improved performance in terms of server storage and communication. - There are currently some [limitations](#limitations) regarding this feature.
 - Removing empty data blocks: This option enables the removal of data blocks that do not contain any accessible variables via OPC UA, thus reducing the number of nodes in the server's AddressSpace.
 - Preserving the folder structure of the project: Folders present in the project can be included in the server interface.
 Maintaining the folder structure allows for easier browsing of the AddressSpace, although it increases the number of nodes.

 <div style="text-align:center">
     <img src="media/extend_create.png" alt="Extend create GUI" width="450" />
 </div>

+<a name="features"></a>
+## Features

+### Features included in this version of the Add-In
+- "Create" and "Extend create" actions have been implemented.
+- Access level filters: Safety parameters are set to read-only by default.
+- Optimization of the server interface: The Add-In currently operates in "optimize" mode by default, excluding children nodes from UDTs, structs, arrays, etc.
+- Removal of empty data blocks: To reduce the number of nodes.
+- Folder structure management: Users can choose to keep or exclude the folder structure of the project.
+- Log file: Maintains a record of nodes that have not been added to the server interface.

+<a name="limitations"></a>
+### Limitations
+Some of the Add-In's current limitations are listed below:
+- It is not possible to use the Add-In without the "optimize" mode.
+- NodeIDs cannot be configured with numeric identifiers.
+- Function Blocks instantiated within other Function Blocks are modelled as "UAObjects" instead of "UAVariables".
+Therefore, the variables contained inside nested FBs are not accessible via the generated interface.

+**DISCLAIMER:** This Add-In is designed to serve as a starting point for users to build upon.
+Users are encouraged to expand upon this basic version by implementing additional functionalities according to their specific requirements.

 <a name="how-it-works"></a>
 ## How it works